Notion Linked Databases: A Complete Guide

 One thing that is super useful with linked databases is the ability to add different databases at the same location.
 Let's say you have a “Tasks” & a “Projects” database, and you want to see them both quickly on your main dashboard.

 First, you need to add a linked view of your “Tasks” database.
-Select the view that is most relevant to your case, and name that view “Tasks”.
+Select the view that is most relevant to your case, and name that view “Tasks” or "Kanban" or whatever you prefer.
 Then, click the “+” button next to the “Tasks” view.

 You can now select a new database.
 In our case we select our “Projects” database.
-Choose the view that you prefer & name it Projects.
+Choose the view that you prefer & call it Projects.

 That’s it!
 You now have two distinct databases at the same exact location.